-Members under age 65, the non-concessional contributions limit for a given financial year is as follows:
+For members under age-67, the non-concessional contributions (NCC) limit for a given financial year is as follows:

-Members aged between 65 and 74, are allowed to make a non-concessional contribution if they satisfy the following criteria:
+Members aged between age 67 and 74, can make non-concessional contributions if they satisfy the following criteria:

 This technical resource is intended for the use of financial advisers only.
 It is current as at the date of publication but may be subject to change.
 This publication has been prepared without taking into account a potential investor's objectives, financial situation, needs or objectives.
 Before making a recommendation based on this material, you should consider its appropriateness based on the client's objectives, financial situation and needs.
 Rainmaker Group is not a registered tax agent under the Tax Agent Services Act 2009.
 Your client should refer to a registered tax agent before relying on information published herein that may impact their tax obligations, liabilities or entitlements.